-In the last two quarters, work was performed to repair concrete and replace lighting fixtures.
+In the last three quarters, work was carried out to repair concrete and replace lighting fixtures.
 This work amounts to \$2.1 M. Work to secure rock walls and rehabilitate mechanical and electrical equipment will also be carried out this year.
+No construction work was carried out in the third quarter.
+During that period, efforts were concentrated on design, issuance of the drawings and specifications for the securing of rock walls, signage, ITS and remote monitoring.
+The construction work associated with these plans and specifications will be carried out in the last quarter of 2014-2015.